Topographic Survey Cost in Florida

 Urgency

 Standard turnaround is 5-7 business days for residential, 7-14 for commercial.
-Rush service (2-3 days) adds 15-25%.
-Many developers request rush topo surveys during peak permitting season (January-May).
+Expedited work means displacing other jobs and prioritising the processing queue, which is reflected in the quote.
+Many developers request faster topo surveys during peak permitting season (January-May).

 Traditional Ground Survey vs. Drone Topographic Survey